MicrosoftDocs/EMDocs/EMDocs/Solutions/ems-support-faq.md

 Enterprise Mobility + Security customers can submit support requests for Azure information Protection using the Azure or Office 365 portal.
 [Learn more about Intune support options](https://docs.microsoft.com/information-protection/get-started/information-support#to-contact-microsoft-support)

 **How do I get Azure Active Directory support?**
 Enterprise Mobility + Security customers can submit support requests for Azure AD Premium 1 and Premium 2 using the Azure or Office 365 portal.
 Learn more about Intune support options.
-(Link is under construction coming soon)
+[Learn how to get support for Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-troubleshooting-support-howto).

 **I am not able to submit a support request through the Office 365 portal.
 Is there a phone number to call for support?**